Special Case: Importer Components

 Importer Component Usage

-Unlike the other three authoring approaches, an importer component is not a general authoring style but a pre-baked component for a specific use case: loading a machine learning artifact from from a URI into the current pipeline and, as a result, into ML Metadata.
+Unlike the other three authoring approaches, an importer component is not a general authoring style but a pre-baked component for a specific use case: loading a machine learning artifact from a URI into the current pipeline and, as a result, into ML Metadata.
 This section assumes basic familiarity with KFP artifacts.

 As described in Pipeline Basics, inputs to a task are typically outputs of an upstream task.
 When this is the case, artifacts are easily accessed on the upstream task using my_task.outputs['<output-key>'].
 The artifact is also registered in ML Metadata when it is created by the upstream task.